dgeroux/MechaCar_Statistical_Analysis/README.md

 ![d3.3](https://github.com/dgeroux/MechaCar_Statistical_Analysis/blob/main/Resources/deliverable_three_lot3.png)

 In the image above, we compared the mean PSI of Manufacturing Lot#3 against the population mean of 1500 pounds per square inch to determine if the mean is statistically different from the population mean.
 With a p-value of 0.04 measured against a signifcance level of 0.05, we can state that the null hypothesis is false, meaning we can reject the idea that the mean PSI of Manufactoring Lot#3 may be equivalent to the true population mean.

+## Study Design: MechaCar vs Competition
+**1. What metric or metrics are you going to test?**

+To compare the performance of the MechaCar against the performance of vehicles from other manufacturers I'd test the following metrics:
+..*horsepower (independent variable)
+..*transmission (independent variable)
+..*fuel efficiency (dependent variable)
+..*safety rating (independent variable)
+..*0-60mph time (independent variable)
+..*price (independent variable)

+**2. What is the null hypothesis or alternative hypothesis?**

+Null Hypothesis: The change in the dependent variable (fuel efficiency) can be explained by random chance (p-value > 0.05).
+Alternative Hypothesis: The change in the dependent variable is influenced by non-random events (p-value < 0.05).

+**3. What statistical test would you use to test the hypothesis?
+And why?**

+I would use the multiple linear regression statistical test because this test accepts 2 or more independent variables, 1 dependent variable, and continuous data.
+This test measures how much variance in the dependent variable is accounted for in a linear combination of independent variables, which is exactly what we want to know!

+**4. What data is needed to run the statistical test?**

+We already have the fuel efficieny (mpg) data, so we would need the remaining variables:
+..*horsepower
+..*transmission
+..*safety rating
+..*0-60mph time
+..price